Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

 \subsubsection{Notation}

 Notation is introduced throughout the article.
+Key symbols that are used across sections are listed in Appendix \ref{sec:symbols}.
 We only briefly remark on some generic points.
 The symbol $\< \cdot, \cdot\>$ denotes an abstract duality pairing between a Banach space and its dual.
 The symbol $|\cdot|$ normally denotes the Euclidean or Frobenius norm, while $\|\cdot\|$ denotes an operator norm.

 The constant $C$ is a generic positive constant that may change from one line of an estimate to the next.
-When estimating rates of decay or convergence rates then $C$ will always remain independent of approximation parameters (such as $N$), of lattice position (such as $\ell$) or of test functions.
+When estimating rates of decay or convergence rates then $C$ will always remain independent of approximation parameters (such as $N$, which relates to domain size), of lattice position (such as $\ell$) or of test functions.
 However, it may depend on the interatomic potential or some fixed displacement or deformation field (e.g., on the boundary condition and the solution).
 The dependencies of $C$ will normally be clear from the context, or stated explicitly.
+To improve readability, we will sometimes replace $\leq C$ with $\lesssim$.